arthuravianna/uff-web3-course/chapter_01_hash_functions/README.md

 ### Puzzle Friendliness
 > A hash function H is said to be puzzle-friendly if for every possible n-bit output value y, if k is chosen from a distribution with high min-entropy, then it is infeasible to find x such that H(k || x) = y in time significantly less than 2ⁿ.

-This property is what allows the Proof of Work consensus algorithm to function properly.
+This property is what allows the Proof of Work consensus algorithm to function correctly.
 The mining process in the algorithm involves finding a nonce value k that, when hashed, as with SHA-256, the output starts with a certain number of zero bits.
 Note that the output y governs the difficulty of the mining/puzzle, and it is exponential according to the property.

 ## Hash Functions and Blockchain
 But what is inside the block?
 It depends.
 For instance, Bitcoin's block consists of: Timestamp, Nonce, Previous Block Hash, and Merkle Root.
 From this list, the least intuitive ones are nonce and Merkle Root.
 Nonce is the value discovered by the miner (it is the k mentioned in the puzzle-friendliness property).
 Merkle Root is a summary of the transactions that were grouped into that block.
 This summary is created using a Merkle tree, which is a binary tree implemented using hash pointers.
 In this tree, the value of a parent node, suppose v0,1, is given by the hash of the sum of its children, v0 and v1, represented by the expression v0,1 = hash(v0||v1).
 The figure below showcases how the blocks are organized.